Arceus-7/what-movie-are-you-in/README.md

 ## Disclaimer

 This project was built primarily for fun and exploration.
-It was created with the assistance of "vibecoding"—using AI to generate and refine parts of the codebase, as I am not entirely proficient in JSX, React, or Vite build configurations.
+It was created with the assistance of "vibecoding", i.e. using AI to refine parts of the codebase, as I am not entirely proficient in JSX, React, or Vite build configurations.
 As such, the code may contain unconventional patterns or structure, but since it gets the job done I did not bother refining it further, any comments or suggestions are welcome where I can improve it.

 ## License